 - Kirstenbosch National Botanical Garden with horticulturalist Adam Harrower

-- Old Bethlehem Farm, Pneil – design project by Franchesca Watson and Danie Steenkamp
+- Old Bethlehem Farm, Pniel – design project by Franchesca Watson and Danie Steenkamp

 Located on the eastern slopes of Table Mountain, Kirstenbosch National Botanical Garden is considered one of the most beautiful botanic gardens in the world.
 It was established in 1913 on land left to the nation by Cecil Rhodes to protect the immense floral wealth of the Cape region.
-Kirstenbosch is one of 8 protected areas that make up the Cape Floral Region (CFR), a 528 hectare botanical wonderland that is home to over 22,000 indigenous plants; it was declared a UNESCO World Heritage Site in 2004.
+Kirstenbosch is one of 8 protected areas that make up the Cape Floral Region (CFR), a 528-hectare botanical wonderland that is home to over 22,000 indigenous plants; it was declared a UNESCO World Heritage Site in 2004.
 This distinctive phytogeographic unit is listed among the 6 ‘Floral Kingdoms’ of the world; it is by far the smallest of these and for its size the richest and most diverse.
 Species include almost 70% of the 9,500 plants that are endemic to this region.
-The Garden’s horticulturalist Adam Harrower will lead a special tour introducing the collection of South African plants in the 40 hectares of developed garden; the crane flower (Strelitzia Reginae) is the emblem of the garden.
+The Garden’s senior horticulturalist, Adam Harrower, will lead a special tour introducing the collection of South African plants in the 40 hectares of developed garden.

-Following some refreshments at the Kirstenbosch tearoom we journey to Old Bethlehem Farm located in the Dwars River Valley between the villages of Kylemore and Pniel.
+Following lunch at the Kirstenbosch tearoom, we journey to Old Bethlehem Farm located in the Dwars River Valley between the villages of Kylemore and Pniel.
 The old farm buildings, which date from the late 1680’s, have been beautifully restored.
 Here we shall meet Danie Steenkamp, a landscaper, town planner and founder of DDS Projects; he is currently considered the best landscaper in the Franschoek/Stellenbosch region.
 Francesca Watson and Danie were responsible for designing the farm’s simple gardens and restoring the natural fynbos landscape.
-Time-permitting, we may also visit another small project by Danie in the area.
 (Overnight Newlands, Cape Town) BL